 As San Francisco heads into a dreary winter, we feel obligated to seek out a few more days of sunshine.
-Here are a few of the stops our editors made recently in search of sand, and good times.
+Here are some stops our editors recently made in search of sun,sand, and good times.

 Ko'a Kea Hotel & Resort